 Philosophy poses general questions about reality, knowledge, reasoning, language, and conduct.
 Some areas include metaphysics (What is the ultimate nature of reality?
 What really exists and what is mere appearance?), epistemology (What, if anything, can be known and how?), logic (What are the principles of correct reasoning?), and ethics (What is moral value?
 And what moral values should we adopt?).
 Other areas address questions concerning the nature of art, law, medicine, mind, politics, religion, and the sciences.

 Everyone tends to have or assume answers to these questions.
 The aim of the department is to enable students to identify, clarify, and assess these answers, both ancient and modern.
-Philosophy prepares students for a more reflective life, for advanced studies in the subject, as well as for professions that emphasize analytic thinking and argumentation, such as law, business, and programming.
+Philosophy prepares students for a more reflective life, for advanced studies in the subject, as well as for professions that emphasize analytic thinking and argumentation, such as teaching, law, business, and programming.

 See here for more information on studying philosophy at NYU.

 For undergraduate advising, or to declare your major/minor, please contact Jack Mikuszewski at email@example.com.

 If you are a Philosophy Major or Minor not receiving regular emails from the department, email Jack Mikuszewski at firstname.lastname@example.org to be added to our mailing list.